US defense chief in Hawaii amid distrust after fuel spill

 But Burness said she never got to see the reports for her house after it was tested.
 She was only told her water was good.

-“I don’t trust them because cause they did nothing to show me that it ever was fine,” Burness said.
+“I don’t trust them because cause they did nothing to show me that it ever was fine,” Burness said in a telephone interview.

-A Navy investigation later showed a cascading series of errors, complacency and a lack of professionalism led to the fuel spill, which contaminated tap water used by 93,000 people on the Navy’s water system.
+A Navy investigation released in July showed a cascading series of errors, complacency and a lack of professionalism led to the fuel spill, which contaminated tap water used by 93,000 people on the Navy’s water system.

 Nearly 6,000 sought medical attention for nausea, headaches and rashes.
 Some continue to complain of health problems.